-This article is going to describe how you can add the actual questions to your quiz.
+Find out in this article how to add questions to your quiz.

 How to Access the Questions Editor

-Thrive Quiz Builder comes complete with a fully interactive visual questions and answer editor to make it as easy as possible for you to build awesome quizzes.
+Thrive Quiz Builder comes complete with a fully interactive visual question and answer editor to make it as easy as possible for you to build awesome quizzes.